The results are in, and they say that running quick bursts of speed, like running strides, can make you faster…like, a lot faster.

 - Then, repeat (usually 4-6 times at the end of a run or before a workout).

 It’s important to remember that the purpose of strides is not to strengthen your cardiovascular system.
-The purpose is to improve your neuromuscular system.
+The purpose of strides in running is to improve your neuromuscular system.
 So proper form is paramount.
+Thus, shortening the recovery time in which you are running strides while still fatigued provides zero benefits.

 - After you’ve been running consistently for 3 days or more a week for at least 6 weeks, you can introduce running strides into your running.

-- Start strides two days a week after easy runs, on nonconsecutive days.
+- Start strides two days a week after the end of an easy run, on nonconsecutive days.

 - Complete your easy run.